cathei/AntiScriptableObjectArchitecture/README.md

 You know we can do it all that without SO and simpler.
 There is no single thing ScriptableObject can do but C# object can't.
 In contrast, there is tons of things that ScriptableObject can't, because of restriction and it's nature.
 All the patterns, Observer, Strategy, Factory, Command, they can all be done by simple C# objects.
 You don't need to choose unnecessarily complex way.

 ## Reason 3.
 Don't bind yourself with Unity Inspector
 Using ScriptableObject forces you and your team bound to Unity's GUI.
 Does it look cool to set variable through Editor?
 Okay to see through tutorials.
-Not when you have to search and roaming to find a correct variable.
+Not until you have to search and roaming to find a correct variable.
+Coupling your code with assets will make problems that hard to find.
 Even worse that it is not anywhere near flexible.
 Just using proper Visual Scripting tool will be ten times productive.

 ## Reason 4.
 It makes your project Unmaintainable
 You cannot even tell what is the problem by looking at your code.
 You gotta debug your project with GUI.
 You have to make each the variable to link as an asset, per stat, per character.
 What are you going to do when you have to refactor your data structure?
 You cannot possibliy imagine managing tons of ScriptableObject within maze of Directory.
 Is that really what you want?